-Written Test TSEI30, Analog and Discrete-time Integrated Circuits

-Date: June 9, 2000

-Time: 8 - 12

-Place: Garnisonen

-Max. no of points: 70;

-50 from written test,

-15 for project and 5 for oral test.
+Written Test TSEI30, Analog and Discrete-time Integrated Circuits Date: August 21, 2000 Time: 14 - 18 Place: Garnisonen Max. no of points: 70; 50 from written test, 15 for project and 5 for oral test.
 Grades: 30 for 3, 42 for 4, and 56 for 5.
 Allowed material: No laptops.
-No text books, such as Johns & Martin

-"Analog Integrated Circuit Design".
-No dedicated compendia, such as Eriksson "Aktiva RC-filter och SC-filter".
+No text books, such as Johns & Martin "Analog Integrated Circuit Design" .
+No dedicated compendia, such as Eriksson "Aktiva RC-filter och SC-filter" .
 Pocket calculators are allowed.
 Written material, tables, downloaded web-material, etc., are allowed.

-Examiner: Lars Wanhammar

-Responsible teacher: J. Jacob Wikner.

-Tel.: 0705915938

-Correct (?) solutions: Solutions and results will be displayed in July 2000.
+Examiner: Lars Wanhammar Responsible teacher: J. Jacob Wikner.
+Tel.: 0705915938 Correct (?) solutions: Solutions and results will be displayed in Sept.
+2000.
 Good Luck!
 Instructions The CMOS transistor operation regions, small signal parameters, and noise characteristics are found on the last page of this test.
 Generally, do not just answer yes or no on a brief question.
 Always motivate your answer with figures, formulas, etc., otherwise no or fewer points will be given.
 Basically, there are few numerical answers to be given in this test.
 You may answer in Swedish, German, or English.
-Exercises 1.
+Exercises - "Favorit i repris" 1.
 CMOS Building Blocks Consider the CMOS building block in Figure 1.
 This is a gain-boosting circuit and from the name we obviously understand that the gain is increased.
-The current sources have an infinite output resistance. - a) Express the small-signal gain from the input to the output (V{in} to V{out}) as a function of the bias currents, transistor sizes and process parameters.
-(4p.) - b) Find the possible maximum/minimum input and output voltages that keep the transistors in their saturation regions.
-What design parameters determine the swing?
-(4p.) - c) How should you choose the DC voltage on the gate of M2 in order to maximize the gain?
-(2p.)
+The current sources have an infinite output resistance. a) Express the small-signal gain from the input to the output ( $V{in}$ to $V{out}$ ) as a function of the bias currents, transistor sizes and process parameters.
+(4p.) b) Describe how to choose the DC voltages on M2 and M3 to get maximum DC gain (6p.)